phgelado/guardmypi/README.md

 ./newmain
 ```

-You can then download or take a screenshot of this QR Code, maybe print it out if you're old school!
-Keep it in a safe place, it will allow you to unlock GuardMyPi.

 To set up the streaming, in a separate terminal run the following command from your root, i.e. pi@raspberrypi:

 ```